jasper-sinclair/nullstar/docs/EMBEDDING.md

 # NNUE embedding and development-build preparation

-The `tools/embed_file.cpp` utility converts a quantized `network.bin` into the `src/net.cpp` byte array linked into Nullstar.
+The `tools/embed_file.cpp` utility converts a quantized network binary into the `src/net.cpp` byte array linked into Nullstar.
 The finished chess-engine executable does not load an external network file.

 For development candidates, use `scripts/prepare_dev_build.ps1` instead of